ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“A corrective action was implemented by updating the SOP to require version-controlled reference genomes to ensure traceability and reproducibility.”*

+   **Ontological references:**

 .. dropdown:: Cross Audit

    A peer-to-peer audit carried out between collaborating organisations or departments to ensure consistent application of quality standards and identify areas for improvement.

    **Example usage:**
-   A cross audit between two hospital laboratories compared sample handling and reporting procedures to align best practices.
+   *“A cross audit between two hospital laboratories compared sample handling and reporting procedures to align best practices.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip